-The October issue of Open Anthropology promotes material linked to the 2017 annual meetings of the American Anthropological Association (AAA), Anthropology Matters (November 29-December 3).
-The articles from the archives of the AAA journals selected for Open Anthropology are accessible for one year, through October 2018.
-This material is background reading for the Anthropology Matters Conference and can build on conference themes.
+The October 2017 issue of Open Anthropology promoted material linked to the 2017 annual meetings of the American Anthropological Association (AAA), Anthropology Matters.
+The articles from the archives of the AAA journals selected for Open Anthropology were accessible for one year, through October 2018.
+This material was background reading for the Anthropology Matters Conference and aimed to build on conference themes.

-We’ve highlighted work by the keynote speakers, Paul Farmer and Jim Yong Kim.
-The issue also includes AAA President Alisse Waterston, who has helped navigate #AnthroForward and rapid responses to issues.
-One recent example: The AAA Remains Committed to UNESCO.
-Many of these themes can be found at the selection of Executive Sessions.
-And keep an eye out for “Late Breaking Sessions.”
+We highlighted work by the keynote speakers, Paul Farmer and Jim Yong Kim.
+The issue also included AAA President Alisse Waterston, who helped navigate #AnthroForward and rapid responses to issues.
+One example: The AAA Remains Committed to UNESCO.
+Many of these themes could be found at the selection of Executive Sessions.

 Teaching Open Anthropology Matters

 Open Anthropology is a public effort by the AAA, and so we were drawn to the Executive Sessions on Anthropological Knowledge Creation/Dissemination.
 Since we began editing Open Anthropology, we have tried to feature articles that are useful in teaching–both teaching anthropology and allied endeavors.
 Therefore within the category of Anthropological Knowledge Creation/Dissemination, we highlighted the session on Making Anthropology Relevant and Engaging a Larger Public Audience through Pedagogy.

 Additionally within the category of Anthropological Knowledge Creation/Dissemination was the perhaps provocatively titled Do Black and Brown Lives Matter to Anthropology?: Race, Bodies, and Context.
 This roundtable is relevant both to anthropology and pedagogy.